shshamim63/Tic-Tac-Toe/README.md

 > This is a web-based game.

-A web-based game where two player can take turn to fill the board to get the winning combination that it in a row or in a column or diagonal.
+It's the classic game for two player were you take turn to fill the board trying to get the winning combination that It's in a row a column or diagonal.

 ## Table of Contents